ShanHuang-ec/shanhuang-ec.github.io/_pages/research.md

 </small>
 </details>

-The Value of Data for Prediction Policy Problems: Evidence from Antibiotic Prescribing <br/>
+The value of data for prediction policy problems: Evidence from antibiotic prescribing <br/>
 <small>(with [Hannes Ullrich] and [Michael Ribers])</small>